microsoft/BotBuilder-Samples/generators/generator-botbuilder/README.md

 If you are new to Microsoft Azure, please refer to [Getting started with Azure][5] for guidance on how to get started on Azure.

 # Optionally Using Development Builds
 Development builds are based off of "work in progress" code.
 This means they may or may not be stable and may have incomplete documentation.
-These builds are better suited for more experienced users and developers, although aeveryone is welcome to give them a shot and provide feedback.
+These builds are better suited for more experienced users and developers, although everyone is welcome to give them a shot and provide feedback.

 You can get the latest development builds of `generator-botbuilder` from the [BotBuilder MyGet][51] feed.
 To install the latest development build, follow the following steps: